When an expectation does not match a request, MockServer returns a 404 response. This page explains how to diagnose and fix matching issues.

 • Extra fields in the request body are ignored (the expectation is a subset match)

-• Missing fields (in the request but expected in the matcher) cause a failure
+• Missing fields (a field specified in the matcher but absent from the request body) cause a failure

 • Array order does not matter